maidsafe/rfcs/proposed/Launcher.md

 ## Reads and Mutations by the App

 - All `GET/PUT/POST/DELETE`s will go via the Launcher.
 The app will essentially encrypt the `data` field of `StructuredData` using `<App-Specific-Symm-Key>` if the access level for the `StructuredData` happens to be `Private` and pass it to Launcher which will decrypt and re-encrypt and sign it using normal process (currently MAID-keys).
-For `GET`s it will be the reverse - Launcher will eventually encrypt using `<App-Specific-Symm-Key>` before handing the data over to the App.
+For `GET`s it will be the reverse - Launcher will eventually encrypt using `<App-Specific-Symm-Key>` before handing the data over to the app.
 For `Public` accessed `StructuredData` no such encryption translation will be done by Launcher. `ImmutableData` shall not be inspected by Launcher - it will merely be put or got `PUT/GET` as-is.
 The motivation for this is `ImmutableData` are expected to be protected via self-encryption.
 Thus the app has a choice to fetch `ImmutableData` or `StructuredData` directly from the Network if it deems fit.
 E.g. app can fetch publicly-accessed DNS records without going through Launcher and browsers working with SAFE protocol will definitely do this.

-Since `<App-Specific-Symm-Key>` is recognised by Launcher only for current session, there is no security risk and the App will not be able to trick Launcher the next time it starts to use the previous keys to mutate network or read data on its behalf.
+Since `<App-Specific-Symm-Key>` is recognised by Launcher only for current session, there is no security risk and the app will not be able to trick Launcher the next time it starts to use the previous keys to mutate network or read data on its behalf.

 ## Share Directory App Flow

-Every time the App tries to access `SAFEDrive` Launcher will check the permission in `<MAIDSAFE-SPECIFIC-CONFIG-ROOT>/LauncherReservedDirectory/LauncherConfigurationFile`.
+Every time the app tries to access `SAFEDrive` Launcher will check the permission in `<MAIDSAFE-SPECIFIC-CONFIG-ROOT>/LauncherReservedDirectory/LauncherConfigurationFile`.

 ### Grant and Revoke Access